ishwar2303/prismcode-internship-project/README.md

 # QuizWit

-QuizWit is a MCQ Quiz application in PHP.
+QuizWit is a Multiple Choice Questions based Quiz application in PHP.

 It is designed to be lightweight, easy to use and extendable.